-Additionally, being an urbanized area with a population over 200,000, the WMPO is designated a Transportation Management Area (TMA).
-In recognition of the greater complexity of transportation issues in large urban areas, additional planning tools are required, such as a Congestion Management Process (CMP).
+Additionally, being an urbanized area with a population over 200,000, the WMPO is designated as a Transportation Management Area (TMA).
+This designation is in recognition of the greater complexity of transportation issues in large urban areas.
+Additional planning tools are necessary to address these issues, such as a Congestion Management Process (CMP).
 The purpose of the CMP is to systematically and continually address congestion as an integral part of the planning process, and implement strategies to reduce travel demand, increase capacity, and improve operations.
+The results and metrics of this process feed into the development of the MTP.